nodejs/TSC/TSC-Charter.md

 can be used to change a regular TSC member to a voting TSC member, or to change a voting TSC member to a regular TSC member.

-In order to ensure that hostile takeovers of the Node.js project are not possible, no more than one-fourth of the TSC voting membership may be affiliated with the same company or other entity.
+In order to ensure adequate representation of the interests of diverse stakeholders, no more than one-fourth of the TSC voting membership may be affiliated with the same company or other entity.
 If a change in TSC voting membership or a change of affiliation by a TSC voting member creates a situation where more than one-fourth of the TSC voting membership are